Connectors are versioned with semver (Documentation Index

 Pinning a version

-When creating or editing an auth config, you can override the default and pin the version to:- Latest StackOne - always resolves to the latest published StackOne version, ignoring custom versions.
+When creating or editing a connector profile, you can override the default and pin the version to:- Latest StackOne - always resolves to the latest published StackOne version, ignoring custom versions.
 Use this when you rely on StackOne’s managed updates.

 - Latest custom - always resolves to the latest published custom version.
 Use this when you maintain your own connector and want deploys to roll out automatically.